postgresml/postgresml/pgml-docs/docs/guides/installation.md

 ### Install the extension

 To use our Python package inside PostgreSQL, we need to install it into the global Python package space.
 Depending on which version of Python you installed in the previous step, use the correspoding pip executable.
-Since Python was installed as a framework, sudo (root) is not required.

 Change the `--database-url` option to point to your PostgreSQL server.